 The practical consequences of incorrect classification of these series are typically small, as their behavior makes them fit reasonably well in both classes of $I(1)$ and $I(0)$ series.

-One special case worth mentioning -- set as the default in \fct{BQSTtest} -- is when we set $p_k = k$, such that each series gets tested sequentially.
-Not only does this remove uncertainty about the interpretation of the result, but \cite{Smeekes15} also shows that in this case the BSQT method coincides with the popular Step-M method of \cite{RomanoWolf05} to control the familywise error rate (FWE).
-The FWE is defined as the probability of making at least one false rejection, and is typically controlled via the Bonferroni or \cite{holm1979simple} approach. \cite{RomanoWolf05} show that the Step-M method is considerably more powerful than the aforementioned approaches, as the bootstrap method it is based on can capture the true dependence between the series, and therefore does not have to be valid also in worst case scenarios.
-However, one should still realize that the FWE is very strict and overly conservative if $N$ is large, and this particular implementation of BSQT is mainly suitable for relatively small datasets.
+One special case worth mentioning -- set as the default in \fct{boot\_sqt} -- is when we set $p_k = k$, such that each series gets tested sequentially. \cite{Smeekes15} shows that in this case the BSQT method coincides with the popular Step-M method of \cite{RomanoWolf05} to control the familywise error rate (FWE).
+The FWE is defined as the probability of making at least one false rejection, and is typically controlled via the Bonferroni or \cite{holm1979simple} approach.